ubco-db/EmbedDB-Desktop/docs/usageInfo.md

 The `RADIX_BITS` constant defines how many bits are indexed by the Radix table when using `SEARCH_METHOD 2`.
 Setting this constant to 0 will omit the Radix table, indexing will rely solely on the Spline structure.

 `ALLOCATED_SPLINE_POINTS` sets how many spline points will be allocated during initialization.
 This is a set amount and will not grow as points are added.
-The amount you need will depend on how much your key rate varies and what `maxSplineError` is set to during sbits initialization.
+The amount you need will depend on how much your key rate varies and what `maxSplineError` is set to during embedDB initialization.

 ## Insert (put) items into table